CourtBouillon/tinyhtml5/README.rst

 Installation
 ------------

-html5lib works on CPython 2.7+, CPython 3.5+ and PyPy.
+html5lib works on CPython 3.5+ and PyPy.
 To install:

 .. code-block:: bash